XAI-Shenkar-project/XAI/XAI - Initial Processing/README.md

 ●	Hierarchical Clustering: Executes hierarchical clustering on an undirected graph, utilizing complementary probability-based weights and the shortest-path metric to define clusters.

 ●	Strongly-Connected Components: Constructs a directed graph, applying pruning techniques based on probability-weighted edges to identify and analyze strongly connected components.

+The models are trained using the ImageNet1K Medium Test - 10K dataset (link - https://www.kaggle.com/datasets/kerrit/imagenet1kmediumtest-10k), which provides a robust basis for analysis and explainability in CNN models.